Mpox

-On this page, you’ll find all the information you need about the virus.
-The main sources of information that helped us develop this summary are the provincial and federal government websites.
+On this page, you’ll find all the information you need on this virus.
+The main sources of information for this summary are provincial and federal government websites, and the U.S. Centers for Disease Control and Prevention (CDC) site.

 What's mpox?

-Mpox is a zoonosis, meaning an infection that can be passed from animals to humans.
-It can then be transmitted from one person to another, or from contaminated surfaces to people.
-In general, infected people heal by themselves within two to four weeks.
+mpox is a zoonosis, i.e. an infection transmitted from animals to humans.
+It can then be transmitted from human to human, or from contaminated surfaces to humans.
+It creates characteristic lesions on the skin.
+The infection generally heals on its own within 2 to 4 weeks.

 Symptoms

-The main symptom of mpox is, first, a skin rash that appears 5 to 21 days after exposure.
-This rash lasts on average 14 to 28 days and goes through several stages: first redness, then lesions (small sores) and finally crusts, which eventually fall off by themselves.
-Often, the lesions are painful or cause severe itching.
+The characteristic symptom of mpox is a rash that appears 5 to 21 days after exposure.
+This rash lasts an average of 14 to 28 days, and evolves through various stages, which can be summarized as follows: first redness, then lesions (small sores) and finally scabs, which eventually fall off on their own.
+Often, lesions can be painful or very itchy.
+Photos of the lesions can be found on the Government of Canada website.
+They can help you better visualize the symptoms of mpox, so that you can get proper treatment if necessary.

 • fever